keikai/doc/dev-ref/jsp/Using_Spreadsheet_JSP_Tag.md

 * The `ApplicationForLeaveServlet` is a servlet we implement to handle AJAX requests from `app4l.jsp`.

-1. When clicking a button, a browser sends an AJAX request with keikai widget information and application related data to `ApplicationForLeaveServlet`.
+1. When clicking a button, a browser sends an AJAX request with Keikai widget information and application related data to `ApplicationForLeaveServlet`.
 2. The servlet extracts necessary parameters to create `SmartUpdateBridge`.
 3. `SmartUpdateBridge` calls a Consumer function that we implement to do the business logic e.g. reset fields.
-Then it generates keikai response in a `Map`.
+Then it generates Keikai response in a `Map`.
 4. Convert the response Map to `JSONObject`.
 5. `kkjsp` processes the keikai response and render the server-side change in a browser.